 - Squarespace (Beautiful templates)

-- EzyWebs (Super social media integration)
+- EzyWebs (plenty of social media integrations)

 While we didn't really adore GoDaddy web hosting options, GoCentral was like a fresh breeze of quality coming from this brand.

 First things first, GoCentral is extremely easy to use.
 The usual drag and drop functionality is supplemented with a superb mobile editor, which allows you to make changes to your website using your smartphone.
 Of course, I wouldn't recommend making your website from scratch this way, but it's an excellent (and responsive) option if you find yourself away from your computer with a sudden urge of improving your web masterpiece.

 Performance is another area where GoCentral shines.
 Since it's a hosted platform, you would be using GoDaddy's own servers for your website.
 And that is definitely not a bad thing: